fbpx

 Gallaudet University (Brazilian Way Camp)

 Located in the heart of DC, Gallaudet offers high-quality turf fields and indoor facilities that make it one of our best camp locations.
 Campers have access to bathrooms, cafeteria space, and a safe, secure campus environment.
-Our Brazilian Way Spring Break Camp celebrates Brazilian soccer culture through the skills, creativity, and joy that make the game special.
+Our Spring Break Camp celebrates Brazilian soccer culture through the skills, creativity, and joy that make the game special.
 Kids learn technical moves inspired by Brazilian legends, play dynamic games, and experience the energy of Brazilian-style soccer.
 Each day brings new challenges, prizes, and authentic Jogo Bonito fun.

 Camp Details: